diegoalarc/GeodesiCL/README.md

-# GeodesiCL: A beginning within geometric geodesy
+# GeodesiCL: A beginning inside geometric geodesy
 ###### Attention: Still in beta test

 ## To begin with